Alabama birthday girl begged dying brother to ‘stay with me’

 Soon after, the shooting started.

-When there was a break in the gunfire, Alexis bolted for the front door.
+When there was a break in gunfire, she bolted for the front door.
 But someone pushed her.
-It was Phil, trying to protect her.
+It was her brother, trying to protect her.

 “I guess he tried to push me out the door as fast as he could, but I ended up slipping on blood, because it was a whole bunch of blood on the floor,” she said.

-Bodies were piled by the door, too, “so I had to crawl over people to get out,” Alexis said.
-Outside, she found her mother and stepfather.
+Once outside, she found her mother and stepfather.
 “Where are my cousins, where are my friends?
-Where is my brother” Alexis pleaded.
-Another of her brothers was calling them.
-"None of them are picking up,” he said.
+Where is my brother?”
+Dowdell pleaded.

 In the aftermath of the shootings, friends and family remembered details large and small about the dead.

-Note: This story has been updated to correct the year that Corbin Dahmontrey Holston graduated high school to 2018.